RosaHornero/seq_nms_lab2/README.md

    3.2 Manually.

-     - We create an anaconda environment with python 2.7 (it is important that it is this version as it is the one supported by the code)
+     - Create an anaconda environment with python 2.7 (it is important that it is this version as it is the one supported by the code)

        `$ conda create --name env_name python=2.7`